-The Torah portion “Ha’azinu” (Hear/Listen) contains Moses’ epic song/poem dramatizing God’s past and future dealings with Israel and all mankind – in Deuteronomy 32:1-43.
+The Torah portion “Ha’azinu” (Hear/Listen) contains Moses’ epic song/poem dramatizing God’s past and future dealings with Israel and all mankind – in Deuteronomy 32:1 through 43.

 Dr. Yohanan Stanfield is an Israeli Bible researcher whose 268-page doctoral thesis at Hebrew U. examined this very chapter and its echoes in Isaiah.
-We bring here excerpts from a lecture he presented some years back:
+We bring here excerpts from a lecture he presented:

 “The song starts with a call to all creation to hear the story that is about to be presented (Hear, O’ heavens, and let me speak, and listen, O’ earth, to the words of my mouth – verse 1) and ends with a call to all mankind to rejoice because of what God has done as portrayed in the song (Rejoice, O’ nations, His people – verse 43).”